-In accordance with Massachusetts Law Chapter 71, Section 32A, an act relative to Human Sexuality Education, Hanover Middle School provides this notification to parents regarding curriculum which primarily involves human sexuality or human sexuality issues.
-This notification will allow parents or guardians, through written notification to the Middle School Principal to have the flexibility to exempt their children from any portion of our Health or other courses that deal with human sexuality or human sexuality issues.
+In accordance with Massachusetts Law Chapter 71, Section 32A, an act relative to Human Sexuality Education, Hanover Middle School provides this notification to parent(s)/guardian(s) regarding curriculum which primarily involves human sexuality or human sexuality issues.
+This notification will allow parent(s)/guardian(s), through written notification to the Middle School Principal, to have the flexibility to exempt their children from any portion of our Health or other courses that deal with human sexuality or human sexuality issues.
 No child so exempted shall be penalized by reason of such exemption; other work will be assigned to comply with the time on learning requirement.
-Program instruction materials for these curriculums shall be made reasonably accessible to parents or guardians for review with an appointment with the Principal.
+Program instruction materials for these curricula shall be made reasonably accessible to parent(s)/guardian(s) for review with an appointment with the Principal.